cucumber-attic/website/apps/dynamic/views/events/bdd-kickstart-boston-2018.md

 This course is based on proven and practical techniques, which we've taught to hundreds of ambitious teams around the world.

-Both days are led by **Matt Wynne**, an accomplished trainer, coach and co-author of *[The Cucumber Book](https://pragprog.com/book/hwcuc2/the-cucumber-book-second-edition)* and co-founder of Cucumber Ltd.
+Both days are led by **Ed Snodgrass** and **Matt Wynne**.
+Ed is an experienced software developer and coach, specalizing in helping teams effectively collaborate.
+Matt is an accomplished trainer, coach and co-author of *[The Cucumber Book](https://pragprog.com/book/hwcuc2/the-cucumber-book-second-edition)* and co-founder of Cucumber Ltd.

 Download our [BDD Benefits PDF](https://cucumber.io/bdd-benefits.pdf) to learn more about how BDD can impact your business.